jamesloper/lemontron/_guides/printed-parts.md

 Here is everything you need to know about slicing the Lemontron parts:

-1. Lemontron is fully designed for FDM and does not require supports.
+1. Lemontron is designed for FDM and does not require supports.
-2. To ensure dimensional accuracy, a **0.2mm layer height** and a **0.4mm nozzle** is recommended.
+2. To ensure dimensional accuracy, please use a **0.2mm layer height** and a **0.4mm nozzle**.
 3. To avoid infill on 1mm thick vertical features like the top plates, ensure your are using 5 top layers and 5 bottom layers.
 4. For an insanely buffed printer, use **50% Grid Infill** and **8 Perimeters**, and dial back according to your preference.
 5. Using my settings will use 800-1000g of filament.

-🔔 **Don't forget to scale ABS parts to ~100.5%!** 🔔
+6. 🔔 **Don't forget to scale ABS parts to ~100.5%!** 🔔

 ## Chassis Inventory